ErnieE5/ee5_base64/README.md

 an issue when 800K files took over 2 full seconds.

 This module "exports" 5 methods with various "overloads" that allow interaction with the encoding / decoding routines.
+Default is to encode and decode as RFC 2045 (Ignores max line length restrictions).
+The input and output in this mode is generally compatible with the GNU base64 application.

+**Tested against base64 (GNU coreutils) 8.22 & 8.13.**

-##Basic Usage
+###Basic Usage

 The simplest is "string in" / "string out".